+The Republican Party is in danger of becoming a man cave of cavemen and the women who can abide them.We can tell how fast America is evolving by the fact that nobody will bother watching that tackle football game scheduled for today.
+Whoever heard of Richard Sherman?
 And notice how athletes and movie stars are much slimmer and less brawny today than they were back in the primitive macho 1950s when muscleheads like Jimmy Stewart ruled the screen.

 Anyway, here's the most Recommended comment to this column, the one that gets to the heart of what's motivating Charles Blow's readers:

 Democrats need to drive home the fact, and it is a fact, that Republicans have been waging a war on the self-esteem of a growing number of segments of the US population